ClevelandClinicQHS/QHScrnomo/README.md

 ### 2. Validate model output

-We can generate cross-validated risk predictions at particular time horizon of interest.
+We can generate cross-validated risk predictions at a particular time horizon of interest.

 ``` r